MathThyMod/GP_emu_UQSA/README.md

 <a name="Create files automatically"/>
 ### Create files automatically
-A routine ```create_emulator_files()``` is provided to create a directory (inside of the current directory) containing default belief, config, and main script files.
-This is to allow the user to easily set up different emulators (an example application is when building a separate emulator for each output of a simulator).
-User editting of the generated files is generally necessary.
+A routine ```create_emulator_files()``` is provided to create a directory containing default belief, config, and main script files.
+This is to allow the user to easily set up different emulators.

 It is simplest to run this function from an interactive python session as follows:
 ```